justeattakeaway/fozzie-components/packages/services/f-consumer-oidc/README.md

 This library has a required `peerDependency` on `js-cookie` (to help reduce the bundle size).

-There is also a requirement that an `Oidc` client object is passed into the exported functions below, this can come from the [`oidc-client`](https://github.com/IdentityModel/oidc-client-js/wiki) npm package or another source i.e. a global variable e.g.
+An `Oidc` client object must be passed into the exported functions.
+This can come from the [`oidc-client`](https://github.com/IdentityModel/oidc-client-js/wiki) npm package or another source e.g. a global variable:

 ```javascript
 import OidcClient from 'oidc-client';